jameshay218/case_to_infection/README.md

   - The reporting delay distribution has definitely changed over time.
     Again, this could be a function oof \(t\) rather than a single uniform distribution.

+## Acknowledgements

+Thanks Amy Dighe for checking that the logic here makes sense.

 ## References